Problem to solve:

 Because kids don’t see things the way we do, we had to look at things the way kids would.

 For our visual language, we explored all the ways in which mothers interact with their kids before we found ourselves gravitating toward doodle drawings.
-We used a doodle style M from Mumum to create unique representations for our product ingredients and brand attributes.
+We used a doodle style M of Mumum to create unique representations for our product ingredients and brand attributes.
 This was a powerful route, as it meant that even if we wanted to represent something like carrots, we could do it in a style we could own so that kids could relate to it and mothers could see exactly what her baby was eating.

 For the main brand identity we took the M of the logo and turned it into a heart to emphasise the love between mums and their kids.
 The M and the heart, also became the most responsive part of our logo, turning into characters, animals and ingredients to engage with the imagination of kids.